Xisco Campos: Playing career

 In the summer of 2010, Campos signed with Gimnàstic de Tarragona also of the second tier.
 After being relegated at the end of the 2011–12 season he renewed his contract with the Catalans for another year, and was also appointed team captain.

 Campos made his 100th league appearance for Nàstic on 8 September 2013, in a 1–0 home win over RCD Espanyol B. On 11 July 2016, after falling down the pecking order, the 34-year-old moved to SD Ponferradina.

 On 29 June 2017, Campos became a free agent and returned to Mallorca after 12 years away.
 He was part of their teams that earned two consecutive promotions to reach La Liga at the end of the 2018–19 campaign.

 Xisco played 11 matches in 2019–20 – nine in the league, two in the Copa del Rey – in an immediate relegation.
 He was subsequently released, and joined Segunda División B side Pontevedra CF.

+On 23 June 2021, Campos signed for Zamora CF in the newly-created Primera División RFEF.
+In June 2022, having suffered relegation, he announced his retirement at the age of 40.

+Coaching career

+Immediately after retiring, Campos returned to his first club Mallorca as assistant to the reserves.
+In July 2024, he became part of Jagoba Arrasate's staff in the main squad, but was moved to an analyst role in February 2026 following the latter's dismissal.

+On 10 June 2026, Campos returned to Gimnàstic as head coach of the first team; he signed a two-year contract.